Refinitiv/refinitiv-ui/documents/src/pages/elements/search-field.md

 ### Displaying error messages

-Whenever input is invalid, the error attribute will be added to the element.
+Whenever input is invalid, the `error` attribute will be added to the element.
 You can use the `error` property to check if input is currently in the error state.
+Note that, if input is initialised with invalid value, `reportValidity()` must be called first as described in [Input Validation](/elements/search-field#input-validation).

 See the [Input Length](/elements/search-field#input-length) example below for more detail.